OOKB/behance-demo/README.md

 Currently there are two starter themes in the `layouts`.
 These are not yet fleshed out themes by any means.
 However, they do give a basic starter place that has something more going on than just a column of projects.
 If you've developed a theme that you think others might enjoy, please share it.

 More to come.

+## Support

+Behance-kit is maintained mainly by @bjornmeansbear … but also people like you!
+If you find a bug, report it to the [GitHub Issue Tracker](https://github.com/OOKB/behance-demo/issues).
+If you've fixed a bug submit a Pull Request and add your fork to the Network Wiki Page.

+Visit the Behance Developer docs for help w/ their API and such.
+Jquery also has a lot of useful documenation on how all of its pieces work.
+Mustache.js is a little harder to self trouble shoot if you don't get how much of it works, so those are things you can try leaving issues for — or even search places like stack overflow for; the way we're using these tools isn't different from many other implimentations of mustache templates rendering data from a json feed.

+Good luck.